artomartom/memorizer/README.md

-# memoizer
+# memorizer
 ## What it is
-A header-only implementetion of a class, that incapsulates memoization technic by making a proxy call to the function, it was created for.
+A header-only implementation of a class, that encapsulates memorization technic by making a proxy call to the function, it was created for.
-Result of each call to particular memoizer object is stored in an individual for this object hash-table only if table doesn't already contain the key, that arguments produce (class hases args as a std::tuple).
+The result of each call to a particular memorizer object is stored in an individual for this object hash-table only, if the table doesn't already contain the key, that arguments produce (class hases args as a std::tuple).
-## Requierments
+## Requirements
 -  C++17 and later.

--  Each parameter to the function (func) is hashable,that is can be used as a key.
+-   Each parameter to the function (func) is hashable, that is can be used as a key.

 ```c++
 T func(Args...args){...}